dotenv-org/dotenv-org.github.io/docs/quickstart.md

 #### 🔐 Upgrade dotenv

 We need to use the latest version of `dotenv` so that we can decrypt the .env.vault payload on deploy.
-Install [dotenv@16.1.0-rc1](https://github.com/motdotla/dotenv/tree/v16.1.0-rc1).
+Install [dotenv >= 16.1.0](https://github.com/motdotla/dotenv).

 ```
-$ npm dotenv@16.1.0-rc1 --save
+$ npm dotenv --save
 ```

 ```